TUDelft-MUDE/2024-files/content/GA_1_6/Report_solution.md

 _Your answer should include a couple sentences as an explanation, as well as the values of $\Delta t$ at the limit of stability and the computation time for each approach (see last task of WS 1.6 solution for an example of tracking computation time in Python)._

 _Write your answer here_

+The dx could have been interpreted as dx=0.3/15=0.02m or dx=0.3/14=0.0214..m.
+If the former was used, the stability limit was at 50-51 seconds and for dx/2 it was about 13 seconds.
+If the later was used, the stability limit was 58-59 seconds and for dx/2 it was about 15 seconds.
+The computational time increases a lot since not only the grid contains more points when refining dx but also dt has to be reduced by a factor 3 (for this case).
+If the parameter $\nu \Delta t / \Delta x^2$ was printed, then a value of about 0.5 should have been found for both cases, if $\nu$ was not included, then a value about 127000 should have been found.

+The following contains Robert's text.

 probably between 20 and 200 time steps (with original values of t0 and t_end)